Disordered impenetrable two-component fermions in one dimension: Disordered model

-We now turn to the case of disordered 1D Hubbard model in the limit of infinite inter-component on-site interaction.
-The total Hamiltonian is \be H = H_{t-0} + H_D, \ee where the term~$H_{t-0}$ is given by Eq.~(\ref{t_0_Hamiltonian_v2}) corresponding to the clean $t\!-\!0$ model and~$H_D$ is the disorder, which reads \be \ee with~$\varepsilon_j$ and $h_j$ being the random on-site potential and magnetic field, correspondingly.
-Both of them are assumed to be uniformly distributed, i.e.~$\varepsilon_j \in [-W,W]$ and $h_j \in [-B, B]$.
-In Eq.~(\ref{H_D_gen}) we explicitly included the projector~${\mathsf P}$, which is given by Eq.~(\ref{strong_coupling_P}).
-Disorder of any type breaks translational invariance, and in addition the random magnetic field breaks the~$SU(2)$ symmetry.
-However, both the purely potential disorder~$H_D^{(1)}$ and the random magnetic field~$H_D^{(2)}$ conserve of the numbers of spin-up and spin-down particles.
+with~$\varepsilon_j$ and $h_j$ being the random on-site potential and magnetic field, respectively.
+For our purposes the specific forms of the distributions for $\varepsilon_j$ and $h_j$ are not important and can be arbitrary.
+Projecting the operators $V_{\text{charge}}$ and $V_{\text{spin}}$ onto the subspace with no doubly occupied sites, we take into account that one has ${\mathsf P} V_{\text{charge(spin)}} {\mathsf P} = V_{\text{charge(spin)}} {\mathsf P}$, where ${\mathsf P}$ is given by Eq.~(\ref{strong_coupling_P}).
+Therefore, one can safely omit the projector~${\mathsf P}$ since all operators act on the projected Hilbert space.
+We then add both terms in Eq.~(\ref{H_D_gen}) to the $t\!-\!0$~Hamiltonian~(\ref{t_0_Hamiltonian}) and obtain \be H_{\text{tot}} = H_{t-0} + V_{\text{charge}} + V_{\text{spin}}, \ee Disorder of any type breaks translational invariance, and in addition the random magnetic field breaks the~$SU(2)$ symmetry.
+However, both the purely potential disorder~$V_{\text{charge}}$ and the random magnetic field~$V_{\text{spin}}$ conserve the numbers of spin-up and spin-down particles.
 Importantly, both types of disorder do {\it not} violate the conservation of the spin pattern.
-As we will see shortly, this fact has important physical consequences.